King Charles III Coronation Medal: Australians

+The 60 Australian Defence Force (ADF) members who participated in the King's coronation procession to Buckingham Palace were awarded the medal.
+The Earl of Loudoun was also conferred the medal for his role in the coronation ceremony.

-Among the recipients was Roberts-Smith, a Victoria Cross for Australia recipient, who lost a 2023 civil defamation trial in which the court found that newspapers had successfully proven, on the civil standard of the balance of probabilities, that he was complicit in the murder of four unarmed civilians while deployed in Afghanistan.
-Three of the initial recipients were presented the medal at Government House, Brisbane on 2 May 2024.
+Three recipients were presented the medal at Government House, Brisbane on 2 May 2024.
 Another presentation ceremony for these recipients also took place at Government House, Perth on 27 June 2024.

-The 60 Australian Defence Force (ADF) members who participated in the King’s coronation procession to Buckingham Palace were also awarded the medal.
 Additional ADF personnel were presented the medal by the British High Commissioner to Australia, Victoria Treadell, during a ceremony in November 2024.

 Canadians

 Members of the Canadian Coronation Contingent who took part in the coronation events in London were awarded the British coronation medal, having been approved for wear by Canada.
+Other participants who received the medal includes the Canadian delegation's official flag bearer, Jeremy Hansen, and two Regina Symphony Orchestra musicians who formed part of the orchestra during the coronation ceremony.

 Contingent members who received the British coronation medal are ineligible to be nominated for the Canadian coronation medal.